Worthy Of An Encore

 We also ordered the “Jericalla” dessert, which billed itself as a cross between flan and Crème brûlée.
 It’s a rich dessert originating in Jalisco, Mexico.
 It was good, and Burt and I swore there was a hint of oatmeal in the taste.

 The dishes we spied coming out from the kitchen were colorful, and the presentations unique.
 An order of the Octopus; chorizo salsa, sweet plantain, avocado puree ($12), was served at the table next to us.
-The four pieces of octopus was served on the side of an empty tequila bottle.
-It’s inventive, but Tracy and I refuse to eat octopus because they are smarter than we are (although apparently not smart enough to not be caught for dinner).
+The four pieces of octopus were served on the side of an empty tequila bottle.
+It’s inventive, but Tracy and I refuse to eat octopus because they are smarter than we are (although not smart enough to not be caught for dinner).

 It looks as though Godinez has himself another winner, and Maestro is a welcome addition to Pasadena’s flourishing restaurant scene.
 We enjoyed our meal and will definitely return for an encore dinner appearance as well as come back to check out their weekend brunch, which looks very enticing.